-- exceed four square feet in size per sign, and shall be removed no later than one day after the final day of the sale. - b.
+- b.
 Each legally operating Flea Market, as authorized in Municipal Ordinance Number 66, shall be allowed two (2) signs not to exceed four (4) square feet in size per sign. - c.
 Each Not For Profit Fund Raising Activity, as authorized in Municipal Ordinance Number 66, shall be allowed three (3) signs not to exceed four (4) square feet per sign, and shall be removed no later than one day after the date of expiration of the effective permit.
 Up to three (3) off-premise directional signs may be permitted by review of the planning commission with each sign not to exceed four (4) square feet in area and shall be no less that three feet in height nor greater the six (6) feet in height.
 All off premise signs shall be located on privately owned property. - 11-411.
 Standards for Mobile Homes and Mobile Home Parks.
 The following regulations and standards shall apply to mobile homes and mobile home parks. - 1.
 Mobile Homes Permitted Only in Mobile Home Parks.
 Mobile homes shall be permitted only in approved mobile home parks except existing nonconforming mobile homes, which are subject to Section 11-502 of this ordinance. - 2.
 Site and Lot Size Requirements for Mobile Home Parks. - a.
 No parcel of land containing less than ten (10) acres and less than ten (10) mobile home spaces, available at the time of first occupancy, shall be utilized for a mobile home park. - b.
 The mobile home park shall be subject to the density provisions of the districts in which it is located; provided, however, there shall be not less than seven thousand (7,000) square feet of lot area for each space provided on the site, provided that a larger area shall be required by the Board of Zoning Appeals, where, because of such natural factors as soils, topography, drainage, vegetation, geology or other factors, the Board determines that a larger area is necessary to insure the health, safety, and welfare of residents of the mobile home park or of surrounding areas.
-This space ratio shall include access roads and automobile parking. - c.
-The mobile home park shall be located on a welldrained site.
+This space ratio shall include access roads and automobile parking.

+c.
+The mobile home park shall be located on a well-drained site.